sgmurphy/wordpress-plugins/customer-reviews-woocommerce/readme.txt

 == Changelog ==

-= 5.48.0 =
+= 5.48.1 =
+* Improvement: WPML compatibility for sites with multiple domains for translations
+* Bug fix: WPML translations for product names did not show on aggregated review forms = 5.48.0 =
 * New feature: a review tags parameter can be used in shortcodes and blocks to filter reviews by tags
 * Improvement: a fallback alt text for the initials avatars used with the basic WooCommerce user interface